Lethabu/CIPC-Monorepo/dns-setup.md

 ## SSL Certificate

-SSL certificates will be automatically provisioned by Vercel and Cloudflare for all deployed domains.
+SSL certificates will be automatically provisioned by your hosting provider.

 ## DNS Propagation

 - DNS changes typically take 24-48 hours to propagate globally
 - Use tools like `dig cipcagent.co.za` or `nslookup cipcagent.co.za` to check propagation
-- Vercel provides real-time DNS status in their dashboard

 ## Verification Steps

-1. **DNS Resolution**: `nslookup cipcagent.co.za` should return Vercel nameservers
+1. **DNS Resolution**: `nslookup cipcagent.co.za` should return the correct IP address.
-2. **SSL Certificate**: HTTPS should be enabled automatically
+2. **SSL Certificate**: HTTPS should be enabled automatically.
-3. **Application Access**: <https://cipcagent.co.za> should serve the dashboard
+3. **Application Access**: <https://cipcagent.co.za> should serve the dashboard.
-4. **CORS Headers**: MFE should load without CORS errors
+4. **CORS Headers**: MFE should load without CORS errors.
-5. **API Endpoints**: /api routes should work correctly
+5. **API Endpoints**: /api routes should work correctly.

 ## Troubleshooting

-- **DNS Not Propagating**: Wait 48 hours, check with multiple DNS servers
+- **DNS Not Propagating**: Wait 48 hours, check with multiple DNS servers.
-- **SSL Issues**: Vercel handles SSL automatically, ensure domain is added to project
+- **SSL Issues**: Check with your hosting provider.
-- **CORS Errors**: Check Access-Control-Allow-Origin headers in Vercel config
+- **CORS Errors**: Check Access-Control-Allow-Origin headers in your server configuration.
-- **Application Not Loading**: Check Vercel deployment status and logs
+- **Application Not Loading**: Check your deployment status and logs.

 ## Domain Registrar Setup

-Point the domain's nameservers to Vercel nameservers:
+Point your domain's nameservers to your hosting provider's nameservers.

-- ns1.vercel-dns.com
-- ns2.vercel-dns.com

 This is done in your domain registrar's control panel (e.g., Namecheap, GoDaddy, etc.).

 ## Monitoring

-- Use Vercel's DNS checker: <https://vercel.com/docs/concepts/projects/domains/dns-records>
-- Monitor SSL certificate status
+- Monitor SSL certificate status.
-- Set up uptime monitoring for <https://cipcagent.co.za>
+- Set up uptime monitoring for <https://cipcagent.co.za>.